 Cloudflare encapsulates the ICMP reply packet and sends the probe across the tunnel to the origin.
 When the probe reaches the origin router, the router decapsulates the ICMP reply and forwards it to the specified destination IP.
 The probe is successful when Cloudflare receives the reply.

-Every Cloudflare edge server configured to process your traffic sends a tunnel health check probe every 60 seconds.
-When a probe attempt fails, each server detecting the failure quickly probes up to two more times to obtain an accurate result.
-Because Cloudflare edge servers send probes every 60 seconds, you can expect your network to receive several hundred health check packets per second.
+When a probe attempt fails for a healthy tunnel, each server detecting the failure quickly probes up to two more times to obtain an accurate result.
+We also do the same if a tunnel has been down and probes start returning success.
+Because Cloudflare global network servers send probes up to every second, you can expect your network to receive several hundred health check packets per second — each Cloudflare data center will only send one health check packet as part of a probe.
 This represents a relatively trivial amount of traffic.

 Wireshark example of health check packets